 We’re proud of it and with good reason: its 4.6-km (2.8-mi.) fortress, the plains where the country’s destiny was played out and the world’s most photographed hotel—the majestic Château Frontenac...
 A fortified city that’s open to the world.
 The city of Québec lets you bask in old-European charm in a modern setting.

 Distance between main cities

 To be discovered absolutely

-In the Québec region, the soul of New France resonates in Old Québec City.
+In the Québec region, the soul of New France resonates in Old Québec.
 Enjoy an unobstructed view of stunning landscapes from above the Montmorency Falls.
 And savour the delights of the four seasons on Île d’Orléans.